-He has expertise and specialist surgical interests in joint replacements, arthroscopy (keyhole surgery), sports injuries and trauma.
+He has expertise and specialist surgical interests in hip/knee replacements, hip/knee arthroscopy (keyhole surgery for meniscal cartilage, ligaments, labrum), sports injuries and trauma.
 He also uses modern, non-operative treatments for management of hip and knee disorders, including biologics (PRP) and bracing.

 In addition, Mr Patel has completed BSc (UCL) and MSc (Evidence Based Orthopaedics – Warwick University) under the guidance of Professor Matt Costa (Oxford University).
 He has published research extensively, and presented nationally/internationally, winning numerous prizes.

 Mr Patel has a keen interest in sports, exercise and surgical education.
 Specifically, advanced orthopaedic training for all healthcare professionals.
-He is Advanced Trauma Life Support Instructor (Royal College of Surgeons).
-Mr Patel is director for multiple national Orthopaedic Masterclass surgical training courses.
-Positive feedback received for mentoring and teaching has led to the award of an Imperial College London Honorary Senior Lectureship.
+He is undergraduate programme lead for UCL MBBS Orthopaedics at Royal Free London.
+Mr Patel is director for multiple national orthopaedic masterclass surgical training courses.
+Positive feedback has led to the award of an Imperial College London honorary senior lectureship.